bifurcationkit/BifurcationKit.jl/docs/src/tutorials2b.md

 Depth = 3
 ```

-Here we give an example where the continuation can be done **entirely** on the GPU, *e.g.* on a single Tesla K80.
+Here we give an example where the continuation can be done **entirely** on the GPU, *e.g.* on a single V100 NIVDIA.

 We choose the 2d Swift-Hohenberg as an example and consider a larger grid.
 See [Snaking in the 2d Swift-Hohenberg equation](@ref) for more details.
 Solving the sparse linear problem in $v$